AntoineLT/ttb-zwave/info.md

-A Zwave Node-RED node made for TheThingBox project and TimeSquAir.
+A Zwave Node-RED package for TheThingBox project and TimeSquAir.